The first vehicle that became the Jeep brand was the 1941 Willys MB, a military vehicle available to the public in 1945.

 You can reduce the insurance you pay on your Jeep through car insurance discounts.
 Discounts are a remarkably under-utilized way to knock off dollars, possibly because not all insurance companies offer the same discounts.
 Another factor could be that insurers don’t strongly promote discounts among current clients.
 Why would they want customers to pay less, right?

 Many motorists are familiar with multi-line discounts when a rate reduction occurs after combining car insurance and home coverage with the same provider.
 That’s just the beginning, however.
 Some discounts take safe driving history into account or provide reductions for retired or over 55 drivers.
-Others may cut the rates of young drivers who do well in high school as well as for those completing approved driver training.
+Others may cut the rates of young drivers who do well in high school as well as those completing approved driver training.
 Usage-based insurance using telematics devices is now on the market from some insurance companies.
 Drivers can earn both participation and good driving discounts.

 Not every insurer offers every discount.
-Check with your company, agent or broker to see which are available to you and insist that those for which you qualify get applied.
+Check with your company, agent, or broker to see which are available to you and insist that those for which you qualify get applied.
 Check this at least annually, since few insurers will automatically add discounts without your request.

 Jeep In Depth